 One can use his/her saving to earn money which is called return on saving.
 This return is termed as Interest.
 How does this become possible?
 We know that a person who has saved money can become a lender by providing that money to a borrower who wants to borrow now.
 For the use of this saving, the lender can charge some money from the borrower which is called interest earned by the lender and paid by the borrower.
 Normally the borrower pays back the lender's money (his saving) along with the interest money on a specified future date.
 Note that when a borrower takes money from a lender, we say that the lender provided loan to the borrower.
-This means that when a lender gives his/her saving to a borrower to the lender in future along with interest.
+This means that when a lender gives his/her saving to a borrower then it is converted into a loan.
+The loan amount has to be returned by the borrower to the lender in future along with interest.